Best Credit Cards for Foodies: Go Big on Dining & Groceries

 How we chose these credit cards: We used the investor.com credit card rewards calculator to identify the cards with the most generous rewards terms on food-related purchases — specifically, the cashback rates paid on groceries, dining out, purchases from wholesale clubs and even specific stores, like Whole Foods and Costco.
 The calculator automatically factors in bonus rates, rewards spending caps and annual fees.

-Rewards earnings estimates: The annual cashback earnings range is what an average consumer would earn on food-related spending.
-The inputs we used in the calculator — roughly $350 a month for individuals and nearly $700 a month for larger households — are based on consumer expenditure data from the Bureau of Labor Statistics (BLS).
+Rewards earnings estimates: The annual cash back earnings range is what an average consumer would earn on food-related spending based on consumer expenditure data from the Bureau of Labor Statistics (BLS).
+The inputs we used to calculate how much cash back a cardholder could earn were $350 per month for individuals and $700 per month for larger households.

-Other considerations: Cashback calculations bubbled up the most financially rewarding cards for the average foodie.
+Other considerations: Cash back calculations bubbled up the most financially rewarding cards for the average foodie.
 But we also took into account other card features and limitations.
 For example, some rewards cards offer access to exclusive gastronomical experiences for gourmand cardholders.
-Some less appealing card rules, like rewards spending caps that limit how much of your spending is eligible for bonus cashback rates, also influenced our picks.
+Some less-appealing card rules, like rewards spending caps and bonus rates that don’t apply to certain types retailers (Target, Walmart, warehouse clubs), also influenced our picks.

 After you check out the list of best credit cards for dining and groceries below, we encourage you to customize the inputs in the credit card rewards calculator to see which cards offer the tastiest rewards based on your own spending habits.